timogi/Plantly/readme.md

 crontab -e
 ```

-add this line
+add this line if you are using a global python environment

 ```bash
 0 * * * * python3 [path/to/directory]/update.py >> [path/to/directory]/update.log 2>&1
 ```

-cronjob for the virtual environment
+add this line if you are using a virtual environment

 ```bash
 0 * * * * source [path/to/directory]/venv/bin/activate && python3 [path/to/directory]/update.py >> [path/to/directory]/update.log 2>&1